shrisrivas/Project_Intent_Classification_AITS/README.md

  2. In the real-world, getting the labels for the entire dataset can be quite expensive.
 In such cases, semi supervised/few-shot text classification research papers and models can be your ally!
 For this problem, please do your own Literature Review and choose a suitable research paper to implement using just 10% of the data in the atis_intents_train.csv and evaluate your model’s performance on the atis_intents_test.csv.

 Guidelines:
-1. Please use either TensorFlow/Keras or PyTorch to solve the assignment as per your convenience.
+1. I have used TensorFlow/Keras
-2. For evaluation, please report the Accuracy, F1 Score (Micro) and F1 Score (Macro) on the Test Set.
+2. For evaluation, Accuracy, F1 Score and F1 Score

 Algorithm used:
 LSTM: